 MBCT combines mindfulness techniques with cognitive-behavioral therapy to help individuals develop a more positive relationship with their thoughts and emotions.

-Both CBT and MBCT can be helpful in reducing emotional distress associated with chronic pain and improving coping mechanisms.
+Both CBT and MBCT can help reduce emotional distress associated with chronic pain and improve coping mechanisms.

 2. Physical therapy and exercise as adjunctive practices to mindfulness